-See our NEWS & EVENTS page for latest events.
+See our NEWS & EVENTS page for the next four events.

 A big “Thank you” to Emma Manaseitava who planned and organised our Hog Roast/Music event on April 1st, which raised over £600 and a great time was had by all.
 Special thanks to Joel Frank for providing us with such great entertainment!